 Sort the beans and discard any stones or damaged beans.

 Wash the beans in a colander.
-Soaking is not recommended for the pressure cooker.

-In a separate nonstick pan, heat 1 tbsp of oil over medium heat and cook the diced onion until translucent, stirring now and then.
-Next, add the garlic and cook for about 60 seconds, stirring now and then.
+In a separate nonstick pan, heat 1 tbsp of oil over medium heat and cook the diced onion until translucent, stirring every now and then.
+Next, add the garlic and cook for about 60 seconds, stirring every now and then.

-Press the sauté function and let cook for 10-15 minutes, uncovered.
 Stir and remove the bay leaves.
 If desired, remove about 1 cup of cooked black beans (grains and broth) and blend in a blender until smooth.

 Add the blended beans back to the cooked beans and stir.
 This will make the beans thicker and tastier.
 Right before serving, sprinkle the chopped cilantro or parsley, if desired.
 Serve over white rice (a staple in Brazil) and with your fave meat, or used as a base for black bean soup and dips.